astreum/whitepaper/README.md

 The Terminal is a specification for building user interfaces.

-A terminal has a query bar for querying hashes of Nebula Objects.

-The query bar can also be used for querying text from name services.
+A terminal provides querying capabilities for hashes of Nebula Objects and text from name services.

 Terminals can natively run Fusion Applications stored as Lists on Nebula.